 Conditions in the warehouse had affected more than just the product.
 People working on the bottling and kegging lines also suffered from a lack of air circulation.
 Employees were hot and uncomfortable in summer, especially around the scalding steam vessels used to sterilize kegs.
 So when the company moved into a new facility, leaders decided to go with a product that had proven itself.
 They installed two more Big Ass Fans, one above the kegging line and a second above the bottling line.
 The fans keep the temperatures even throughout the facility and saved Allagash the time and expense of installing ductwork for the air-conditioning.
 But it was worker comfort that was the company’s first priority.
 “Happy employees make life a lot easier,” says Diffley.
 “Constant air movement is a huge benefit to employees, and the quality of life on the floor has increased dramatically.”

-Big Ass Solutions made Allagash’s refermentation process easier and its workers more comfortable; the brewery was a “happy customer,” says Diffley.
-So when he heard that Big Ass Solutions had designed light fixtures, he decided to invest in the new industrial Big Ass Light LEDs.
-Big Ass Solutions helped Allagash earn immediate utility rebates for the energy-efficient fixtures, and Diffley is a big fan of the quality of light.
+Big Ass Fans made Allagash’s refermentation process easier and its workers more comfortable; the brewery was a “happy customer,” says Diffley.
+So when he heard that Big Ass Fans had designed light fixtures, he decided to invest in the new industrial Big Ass Light LEDs.
+Big Ass Fans helped Allagash earn immediate utility rebates for the energy-efficient fixtures, and Diffley is a big fan of the quality of light.
 Employees appreciate the brighter, more inviting work environment, he says, and that means they’re more productive.

 Perhaps the biggest surprise for Diffley, though, was in the overall improvement to the brewery’s appearance.
 With 50,000 people touring the production floor every year, appearance counts for a lot.